 Parent volunteers in middle school can be tricky to find.
-I admit that I was always jealous of my elementary teacher friends.
+I admit that I was jealous of my elementary teacher friends.
 They had classroom parties, room moms, and parent volunteers for field trips.
-I was mentioning this to a friend and she said asked, “Have you asked them?
-Just make a quick sign up form”.
+I mentioned this to a friend, and she asked, “Have you asked them?
+Just make a quick sign up form.”
 So I did.
-I asked parents to return the form with various options checked as to what they were able to assist with.
+I asked parents to return the form with various ways they would help checked.
 It was incredible and well worth the time to get it all set up and organized, so let’s talk about how to do it.

 Note: I am aware there is a large discrepancy in the amount of parental support a school receives.

 I think that middle school gets a bad rap.
 Teachers feel like it is difficult to connect with parents, and parents go from having one point person to communicate with to upwards of eight.
 I admittedly forgot it was Western Day at school last week for my 20 month old son, and I only have one child.
 Thankfully he will not remember; it will be our little secret.
 Alas, there is a lot of keep up with and as a teacher, you feel that pain.
 If you would like to increase your the parent involvement in your classroom, I think you will be surprised with the response.
 Some parents are grasping for ways to connect to the school.
 And research shows that schools with increased parent volunteers have students who are more successful.
 So much so, that it is one of the Critical Success Factors of a School in Need of Improvement.

 I would suggest creating a quick and easy way to sign up to volunteer.
 Keep things simple and manageable for parents (and yourself, let’s be honest).

 Think about different tasks that would be helpful for you that a parent could do while at school.
 Here are some suggestions:

 - decorate bulletin boards in the hallways